The partnership

 The research

-The music starts in the field.
-WELI is a behavioural ecologist who studies animal behaviour through an evolutionary and ecological lens, across individual personality, the social environment and maternal effects.
-This is a real research programme, and it is the ground the music and the classroom work grow from.
+WELI is an evolutionary ecologist (PhD, ANU) who studies animal behaviour across individual personality, the social environment and maternal effects.
+The music and the classroom work grow from this research.

 Kangaroos: personality and social life